-Fear is instinctual.
+Fear is an instinct.
 It causes us to protect ourselves in dangerous situations.
 Many fears are cumbersome – not knowing what’s next or how to react to these situations.
 There are a variety of fears that service members and their families encounter on a daily basis.

 This is the story of a Colorado National Guard Soldier who had a prominent future ahead of him.
 Life couldn’t be any better – until he received news from his doctor that changed not only his, but his family’s lives, forever.

-The Soldiers and Airmen who know him best don’t call him Master Sergeant Gomez.
+The Soldiers and Airmen who know him best don’t call him Master Sgt.
+Gomez.
 To them, he’s Frankie.
 And he’s everyone’s “bestie.”

 Though a self-described “big mouth,” talking is only a small part of his repertoire.
 He’s a man of action.

-In late 2008, a poor run time on his physical fitness test and chronic fatigue was a first sign that something was wrong.
+In late 2008, a poor run time on his physical fitness test and chronic fatigue were the first signs that something was wrong.
 It wasn’t until he gave platelets at Bonfils Blood Center that an elevated white blood cell count confirmed something was definitely awry.

 Within a week of seeing his primary care doctor, he was tested at the Rocky Mountain Cancer Center in Aurora, Colo.
 A blood test and a bone marrow biopsy confirmed that he was positive for chronic myelogenious leukemia.
 He was immediately told he needed to start taking a new chemotherapy pill that would help stabilize his white blood count.